SimonDJ-R41/DM510/1st_Project/Skeleton-project/src/README.txt

         +--------------------+ <- +--------------------+

 This was done by first checking if there were an actual list, just for safety.
-Then an 'old' pointer for moving through the list was created, then done as above.
-Whichever element you wish to delete, must not be pointed to it after deletion.
+Then an 'old' pointer for moving through the list was created, then do as above, whatever you wish to delete, needs to not have something pointed to it.

 --------------------------------------------------------------------------------